 In addition to the (relatively) limited statistics referred to above, the available statistics presenting the present leave situation look across the entire leave period (Maternity, Paternity and Parental leave) and the data are presented in this section.
-This data is based on how many parents receive a cash benefit during leave.
+Also this data is based on parents receiving a cash benefit during leave.